yejining99/nft_image/README.md

 # nft_image
-This code is made for crowing and extracting embedding of nft image
+This code is made for nft recommender system